Are there benefits / advantages to taking online classes?

 How will I communicate with my classmates and my professor in an online course?

 There are numerous ways in which you may be expected to communicate with your classmates and your professor.
-Depending on the course, you may use a variety of tools within Blackboard to interact, such as discussion forums, blogs, email, wikis, and journals.
+Depending on the course, you may use a variety of tools within the Learning Management System (LMS) to interact, such as discussion forums, blogs, email, wikis, and journals.
 In some courses, you will work collaboratively with your classmates to complete group projects.
+Your course may also have scheduled meeting times using web-conferencing systems.
 Your course syllabus will contain all communication guidelines and expectations.

 Are online classes hard?

 Online courses are neither harder nor easier than on-campus courses.
-UVM’s online courses are, more often than not, taught by the same professors and lecturers teaching the same course on campus—the only difference is in the delivery.
+UVM’s online courses are often taught by the same professors and lecturers teaching the same course on campus.
 You can absolutely expect the same quality of instruction as well as the same rigorous course material and workload.
 Like on-campus courses, having strong time and study management skills can mean the difference between passing and failing your online course.
-Our instructors and advisors are here to assist you throughout your online learning experience, including offering insight and advice to help you develop a plan to keep you on the road to success.
+Our instructors and staff are here to assist you throughout your online learning experience, including offering insight and advice to help you develop a plan to keep you on the road to success.

 What is a hybrid course?

 You may also see courses listed as hybrid/blended.
-As with our online courses, all of the course-related materials, syllabi, readings, lecture notes, assignments, and discussion boards are contained and organized within the Blackboard Learning Management System.
+As with our online courses, all of the course-related materials, syllabi, readings, lecture notes, assignments, and discussion boards are contained and organized within the Learning Management System.
 The only difference is that a portion of your class occurs online, and some take place in a face-to-face classroom setting.
-Specific details around meeting times are published on the Continuing and Distance Education website.
+Specific details around meeting times are published on the Professional and Continuing Education website.

 What assignments are typical for an online class?